MAZterXP/testwolf/README.md

 About
 =====

 **wolfdosmpu** started as a source mod for the original 16-bit DOS versions of Wolfenstein 3-D and Spear of Destiny to add rudimentary MIDI playback support via the MPU-401 interface, replacing the OPL2-based music.
-Since then, many features have been added (gameplay bug fixes, compatibility options, additional support for sound hardware, modern WASD-style controls and an automap), while keeping the core Wolf3D game and interface unchanged unless necessary.
-Thus, the project has grown to become that "lost version update" for people who still prefer playing the game on DOS, and has become my own favorite way to play Wolf3D/SoD even on modern systems (via DOSBox).
+Since then, many features have been added (gameplay bug fixes, compatibility options, additional support for sound hardware, modern WASD-style controls, and an automap function), while keeping the core Wolf3D game and interface unchanged unless absolutely necessary.
+Thus, the project has essentially grown into a proverbial "lost version update" of vanilla Wolf3D/SoD, catering to people who still prefer playing these games on DOS.
+Personally, it has become my favorite way to play these games even on modern systems (via DOSBox).
 Try it, you might like it yourself. :)

 It is recommended to use this mod with [wolfmidi](https://github.com/ericvids/wolfmidi/), which converts the game's native OPL2 music data to General MIDI.